elvisfinol/blog/content/posts/script-to-install-hugo-latest-version-for-macos.md

 author = "Elvis Finol"
 date = 2021-09-04T10:00:00Z
 tags = ["script"]
-title = "Script to update HUGO to latest version for macOS"
+title = "Script to update HUGO to latest version on macOS"

 +++
 You can use this script to get the latest version of static site generator "HUGO".